In today’s work climate, it is not unusual for a company to require one or more of its employees to travel and lodge away from home for work.

 Your Workers’ Compensation Attorney Serving Atlanta

-If you are injured in the workplace, or while on work assignment, you have rights.
+If you are injured in the workplace, or while on a work assignment, you have rights.

 To understand and defend those rights, contact us.